 Rhonda has been writing for horse publications since 1977, she writes a weekly horse news column, and has four books and thousands of published articles to her credit.
 As a writer and performer of cowboy poetry, she's been featured at cowboy culture events in Arizona, Idaho, Montana, North and South Dakota, New Mexico, Texas and Wyoming.

 She makes most of her living doing ranch day-work with her husband.
 She and her husband Will Stearns have published a booklet of cowboy parables titled THE GOOD WORD, and she's well-known across the region for her work in cowboy evangelism.

 Rhonda is featured in such biographical works as The World Who's Who of Women, International Register of Personalities, Community Leaders of America, Directory of Distinguished Americans, Personalities of Americans, and many others.
 She was inducted as a Cowgirl Honoree to the National Cowgirl Hall of Fame in 1977 and received the All-Around Cowboy Culture Award at the 2000 National Cowboy Symposium Celebration in Lubbock, Texas.
 She was the first woman to receive that prestigious award.

-Bill Wood, Colin Wood - a father and son duo that performs original and classic cowboy poetry and cowboy music together.
+father and son duo that performs original and classic cowboy poetry and cowboy music together.
 They are genuine cowboys and enjoy sharing their experiences through poetry and song.